parthpatel1997/connect-dots/content/_index.md

     section_id: features
     subtitle: >-
-      A product that is available across every device and operating system that is easy to use, intuitive and is supported by on-site
+      A product that is available across every device and operating system that is easy to use, intuitive and is supported by on-site.
     title: Features
     type: section_features
   - bg: white